stuartdd/gtools/README.md

 ### Encryption and Decryption

 A local value is required for encryption and decryption.
-The name if refered to in the 'in' or 'outFile' definition.
+The name if refered to in the 'stdin' or 'stdout' definition.

 ``` json
 "localValues": {